mwahba13/Antymology/README.md

 The objective of this assignment is to create a colony of ants that exhibit "intelligent" behaviour.
 The only goal of this assignment is to implement an evolutionary algorithm which maximizes nest production.

+## Instructions
+1. Download or Clone Repo
+2. Open in Unity Editor

 ## The Simulation Environment
 The world is made up of a number of worker ants and a single queen ant.
 Each ant can do the following:
 - Move in any direction